techfromsage/advanced-mis/topics/timeseries.md

 ### Events with class `player.timer.2`

+Talis Elevate allows you to upload video or youtube clips, or 'play' pdf files.
+This event tracks how long a user spent viewing some content in the Talis Elevate content player.

 | Column | Description | Example |
 | --- | --- | --- |
 | `dimension_1` | The tenancy short code | `broadminster` |